How to prepare your first triathlon?

 If your physical condition has not been awake for far too long, it is good to give you about 12 weeks to get in shape and minimize the risk of injury.

-In 12 weeks, you can condition the tendons, ligaments and your stamina so that you can make the most of the race.
-If you can train five days a week, or two and a half to four hours a week, you have plenty of time to get in shape.
+In 12 weeks, you can condition your tendons, ligaments and your stamina so you can get the most out of the race.
+If you can work out five days a week, or even two and a half to four hours a week, you clearly have time to get in shape.

 The workouts of the week should be 30 45 minutes and weekends can be used to build your stamina.
 During your longest workout, it's best if the bike part does not last more than an hour and a half to two hours.